How it Works

 The IMSR® uses simple, safe and natural mechanisms to dissipate heat from the fission process, and this results in a far superior design to reactors that use conventional technology.
 The use of a molten salt is at the heart of many virtues of the IMSR® and directly leads to IMSR®’s key commercial advantages – a cost-competitive and “walk-away” safe nuclear power plant.

-An IMSR® power plant generates 400 megawatts of thermal energy (190 MW electric) with a thermal-spectrum, graphite-moderated, molten-fluoride-salt reactor system.
+An IMSR® power plant generates 195 megawatts of electricity with a thermal-spectrum, graphite-moderated, molten-fluoride-salt reactor system.
 It uses standard-assay low-enriched uranium (less than 5 percent 235U) fuel.
 It incorporates many aspects of Molten Salt Reactor operation researched, demonstrated and proven by test reactors at the Oak Ridge National Laboratory.

 The Replaceable IMSR® Core-unit

 The distinct IMSR® innovation is an elegant solution to this problem — integrating the primary reactor components, including the graphite moderator, into a sealed and replaceable reactor core.
 The IMSR® Core-unit, which has an operating lifetime of seven years, is simple and safe to replace.
 It supports high capacity factors of IMSR® power plants and hence high capital efficiency.
 It also ensures that the materials’ lifetime requirements of other reactor core components are met, a challenge often cited as an impediment to immediate commercialization of MSRs.

 The result is a small modular reactor that delivers a combination of high energy output, simplicity of operation and cost-competitiveness necessary to drive broad commercial deployment.

 The IMSR® power plant is the leading new clean energy alternative.